contractvm/doc/source/tutorial-writingfirstdapp.rst

 Mixing all classes
 ..................

-Finally, we bind all the classes created so far.
-We use the method handleMessage to tell the framework daemon how to handle each message.
+Finally, we bind all the classes created so far by extending the **dapp.Dapp** class.
+We use the method *handleMessage* to tell the framework daemon how to handle each message.